airpair/what-i-learned-from-attending-ngconf-march-2015/post.md

 - Optimising the lazy-load process to load modules with temporary routes initially, until such time as the actual module is loaded and loads it's own routes (and then cleans up the temporary route.
 This is much better than the main routing module having to know up-front all of the routes of the lazily-loaded modules.
-- Allowing components to look-up their configuration at run-time (we're kind-of doing that already, but it's affirming)
+- Allowing components to look-up their configuration at run-time (we're kind-of doing that already, but it's affirming).
-- Using pre-commit hooks to run tests and ensure code has been linted before it gets into the repository
+- Using pre-commit hooks to run tests and ensure code has been linted before it gets into the repository.